 Meth, ooh meth!
 One of the best commercial jingles of all time.
 Yeah, it's supposed to make meth seem awful, but these commercials just make it sound way, way more useful than coffee.

 The Axe/Lynx commercials where a guy puts some body spray on, and becomes attractive to women.
-They have a large Hatedom composed of the many people who keep thinking they're supposed to be serious in any way.
-(Of course, there's as just a large a hatedom who thinks that, satirical or not, any ad campaign based on depicting women becoming uncontrollably sex-crazed upon smelling a cologne, is based on sexual objectification, whether it's meant to be humorous or not.)
-Presumably if most Axe brands didn't smell like rubbing alcohol and aerosol, or made their elements of satire clearer like in "The Man Your Man Could Smell Like" Old Spice ads, there'd be fewer problems.
+They have a large hatedom composed of the many people who keep thinking they're supposed to be serious in any way.note Of course, there's as just a large a hatedom who thinks that, satirical or not, any ad campaign based on depicting women becoming uncontrollably sex-crazed upon smelling a cologne, is based on sexual objectification, whether it's meant to be humorous or not.
+Presumably, if most Axe brands didn't smell like rubbing alcohol and aerosol, or made their elements of satire clearer like in "The Man Your Man Could Smell Like" Old Spice ads, there'd be fewer problems.

-Nazi Germany once made a propaganda spot, Liese und Miese (think about Goofus and Gallant, only with women instead and Nazi propaganda added).
+Nazi Germany once made a propaganda spot, Liese und Miese.note Think about Goofus and Gallant, only with women instead and Nazi propaganda added.
 Liese was the good, pro-Nazi German woman; Miese (meaning "the bad one" in German) would be lazy, talk with spies, listen to foreign radio broadcasts, be unpatriotic and so on.
-However, the (half-Jewish, but the Nazis didn't know this) actress of Miese, Brigitte Mira, made her character more likable.
+However, Miese's actresses, Brigitte Mira, made her character more likable.note Mira did this because unbeknownst to the Nazis, she was half-Jewish.
 The series was cancelled for being counter-productive.